adonese/camel/README.md

 Camel provides a wide range of components and enterprise integration patterns (EIPs) that allow us to define complex integration scenarios with ease.
 We have utilized Camel's DSL (Domain Specific Language) to define the routes and processors for handling pacs.008 payment messages.

+We are also using activemq to give us a reliable messaging for our system.

 ### 2. pacs.008 Message Processing
 The pacs.008 message format is a standardized ISO 20022 message type used for customer credit transfers.
 Our system is specifically designed to handle and process pacs.008 messages efficiently.